informalsystems/quint/doc/lang.md

 ### Integers

 In contrast to TLA+, there is no special module for integers.
-They are built in the kernel of TNT.
+They are built in the kernel of Quint.
 The module `Naturals` does not exist either.
 A parser can compute, whether integer operators are used in the spec.

 Moreover, there is no module `Reals`.
 If you really need `Reals`, most likely,